TightCap: 3D Human Shape Capture with Clothing Tightness Field: Related Work

-Garment modeling could be included in general human modeling, as we mentioned, but it always assumes the clothes and body skin as the same surface, like \cite{alldieck19cvpr, alldieck2018video}.
-They reconstruct clothed human from a single image or videos.
-Different from these methods, recent works \cite{neophytou2014layered, pons2017clothcap, yu2019simulcap} also propose the idea of the multi-layer human model for garment modeling.
-ClothCap \cite{pons2017clothcap} and SimulCap \cite{yu2019simulcap} both use SMPL as template model to help modeling garment from reconstructed human.
-For learning-based methods, DeepWrinkles \cite{Zorah2018ECCV} propose a data-driven framework to estimate garment wrinkles from body motion.
-Moreover, CAPE~\cite{ma20autoenclother} and TailorNet~\cite{patel20tailornet} use learning based methods to generate a 3D mesh model of clothed people or directly proposes a neural garment model with pose, shape, and style.
+Garment modeling could be included in general human modeling, as we introduced, but it usually assumes the clothes and body skin belong to the same surface layer, like \citet{alldieck19cvpr, alldieck2018video, natsume2019siclope, pumarola20193dpeople, saito2019pifu, lazova2019360, alldieck2019tex2shape, saito2020pifuhd}.
+Different from these methods, some other works \citep{neophytou2014layered, pons2017clothcap, yu2019simulcap} propose the idea of the multi-layer human model for garment modeling.
+DoubleFusion~\citep{2018DoubleFusion} presents a system to reconstruct cloth geometry and inner body shape based on the parametric body model.
+Their approach allows the subject to wear casual clothing and separately treats the inner body shape and outer clothing geometry.
+ClothCap \citep{pons2017clothcap} and SimulCap \citep{yu2019simulcap} also use SMPL as template model to help model garment from reconstructed human.
+For learning-based methods, DeepWrinkles \citep{Zorah2018ECCV} proposes a data-driven framework to estimate garment wrinkles from the body motion.
+Moreover, CAPE~\citep{ma20autoenclother} and TailorNet~\citep{patel20tailornet} use learning-based methods to generate a 3D mesh model of clothed people or directly proposes a neural garment model with pose and shape.
+ARCH~\citep{huang2020arch} proposes a pose-aware model that produces 3D rigged clothed human avatars from a single image. \citet{tiwari20sizer} propose a dataset of people with clothing size variation and model 3D clothing conditioned on body shape and garment size parameters.
+Most mentioned works of garment modeling, such as \citet{lazova2019360, alldieck2019tex2shape, pumarola20193dpeople} , utilize geometric image representation and the parametric body shape as the prior to reconstruct clothed human shape.
+Contrary to their tasks, we utilize the reconstruction results of clothed human, and focus on predicting the tightness map of different types of clothing.
+And, our approach recovers both the personalized body shape under clothing and the reliable multi-layer avatar.